modular-magician/terraform-provider-google-beta/website/docs/r/compute_machine_image.html.markdown

   (Optional)
   A text description of the resource.

+* `storage_locations` -
+  (Optional)
+  The regional or multi-regional Cloud Storage bucket location where the machine image is stored.

 * `guest_flush` -
   (Optional)
   Specify this to create an application consistent machine image by informing the OS to prepare for the snapshot process.